 By 1808Delaware

-Independence Day weekend 2023 has been a busy, fun-filled time for many Delaware Countians, with is share of local mischief-making, of course..
-One hundred and one years ago today, the Fourth was remarkably calm, according to newspaper accounts.
+Independence Day 2024 will likely be a busy, fun-filled time for many Delaware Countians, with is share of local mischief-making, of course..
+One hundred and two years ago today, the Fourth was remarkably calm, according to newspaper accounts.

 The Delaware Journal-Herald described it this way, “July 4 1922 will go down in record as the most orderly holiday in history as far as Delaware is concerned.
 A ‘safe and sane’ edict was announced by police and so well was that order obeyed that not one complaint was received at police headquarters during the day…”